Dasharo/docs/docs/unified/novacustom/initial-deployment.md

         === "NV4x"
             ![nv4x chips](../../images/nv4x_board_chips.jpg)

-    1. Disconnect the primary battery.
+    2. Disconnect the primary battery.
 (1)
-    1. Disconnect the CMOS battery.
+    3. Disconnect the CMOS battery.
 (2)
-    1. Attach a WSON-8 probe to the SPI flash chip.
+    4. Attach a WSON-8 probe to the SPI flash chip.
 (3)

         > For TGL devices use SOIC clip instead of WSON

-    1. Backup the current firmware, in case you want to be able to restore it at some point:
+    5. Backup the current firmware, in case you want to be able to restore it at some point:

         ```bash
         flashrom -p ch341a_spi -r bios_backup.rom
         ```

-    1. Install Dasharo BIOS, replacing `[path]` with the path to the firmware image you want to flash, e.g. `novacustom_ns5x_adl_full_v1.4.0.rom`
+    6. Install Dasharo BIOS, replacing `[path]` with the path to the firmware image you want to flash, e.g. `novacustom_ns5x_adl_full_v1.4.0.rom`

         ```bash
         flashrom -p ch341a_spi -w [path]
         ```

-    1. Detach the WSON-8 probe.
+    7. Detach the WSON-8 probe.
-    1. Connect the primary battery and reconnect the CMOS battery
+    8. Connect the primary battery and reconnect the CMOS battery.
-    1. Power on the laptop.
+    9. Power on the laptop.
 The laptop may shut down once after training the memory.

     ### EC firmware installation